orybin479/orybin479/README.md

 - 👋 Hi, I’m @orybin479
-- 👀 I’m interested in ios devlopment
+- 👀 I’m interested in Web and ios devlopment,
-- 🌱 I’m currently learning swfit
+- 🌱 I’m currently learning swfit, HTML, CSS, Javasvript
 - 💞️ I’m looking to collaborate with anyone
 - 📫 How to reach me at facebook https://www.facebook.com/bobby202678/